 What else will you get on Travelling Type?

 Travelling Type is currently an Australian-based travel blog and I hope to inspire you to see more of this wonderful country, perhaps through new eyes.
-Here you’ll find articles on Indigenous Australian sites, great Australian drives, things to do in Australian cities, family travel and my local region in the Northern Rivers, NSW.
+Here you’ll find articles on Indigenous Australian sites, great Australian drives, things to do in Australian cities, family travel and my local region in the Northern Rivers, NSW (now Brisbane).
+I also regularly visit my favourite state in Australia, Tasmania.
 Click on my Australia page to get some ideas for your next trip.

 Interested in working together?
 Please visit my press page.